michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

    'ltss_energy_ote.cagg_energy_daily', '3d'::INTERVAL, '4h'::INTERVAL, '12h'::INTERVAL
 );
 ```

+At this point, all CAGGs are configured for real-time updates, automatic refresh policies are in place, and essential access privileges have been granted.

 As explained previously, `WITH NO DATA` means CAGGs are not filled at creation.
 Once aggregate policies are set, they fill CAGGs with new data from `ltss` table.